December 30th is one of the few days of the year on which no Yankee,

 The next afternoon, Pride came to the plate in the bottom of the ninth inning of a 1-1 game with the bases loaded and one out and hit a ground ball to Red Sox second baseman, Todd Walker.
 Walker bobbled the ball, eliminating his chance to turn it into a game-ending double play.
 His throw to the plate sailed over the head of Jason Varitek, allowing Hideki Matsui to score the winning run.
 Pride was mobbed by his Yankee teammates as the Stadium once again went wild with cheers that Pride could not hear.

 Curtis Pride would appear in just two more games for New York before he was sent back to Columbus in late July to make room on the Yankee roster for reliever Jesse Orosco.
 He would catch on with the Angels in 2004 and play portions of three more big league seasons.
-Pride shares his birthday with this former Yankee starting pitcher and this other one too.
+Pride shares his birthday with this one-time first baseman, this former Yankee starting pitcher and this other one too.

 After spending his first five big league seasons with the Mariners, this speedy utility player was signed as a free agent by the Yankees in 2003.
 He saw little action during that year and was released by New York that September.
 His only two hits while in pinstripes and the first of the two RBIs he drove in as a Yankee came off then Toronto ace Roy Halladay.

 The most significant pinstripe moment of the only other Yankee to be born on this date also involved a star player.
 This outfielder actually replaced Mr. October in the third inning of an October Yankee game.